-Welcome to the Trojan Family class of 2018 - 2019!
-My name is Alicia Quihuis, and I am the elected executive student representative, "Czar" or "Czarina", of the Neuroscience Graduate Forum (NGF).
-NGF's role in the Neuroscience Graduate Program (NGP) is to foster a supportive community among the students, as well as any students in other departments at USC conducting neuroscience research.
+Welcome to the Trojan Family, class of 2019-2020!
+My name is Adam Lundquist, and I am the elected executive student representative, also known as the "Czar", of the Neuroscience Graduate Forum (NGF).
+NGF's role in the Neuroscience Graduate Program (NGP) is to foster a supportive community among the students of NGP and students in other departments at USC conducting neuroscience research.
 We organize various meetings and events that are intended to help students explore the many aspects of careers in neuroscience, to address any general concerns that the students may have, and to provide opportunities for interactions between students and NGP faculty members.
-And the great news - as you are now inducted in NGP, you are automatically a member of NGF as well!
+And, great news: being a student in NGP means you are automatically a member of NGF as well!

-As your Czar/ina, I act as the primary liaison between the graduate students and faculty of NGP.
+As your Czar, I act as the primary liaison between the graduate students and faculty of NGP.
 I attend all faculty meetings along with the NGP Executive Committee meetings to represent the students and their interests.
-If you ever find you have an issue in the program that you would like to be addressed, please let me know and I will bring it to the faculty's attention.
-Having a strong working relationship between NGP students and faculty members is essential for us creating a collaborative environment as well as supporting our aspirations of striving to be the most successful program we can be!
-My goals for this upcoming academic year, are to hold multiple career development events.
-Annually we hold alternative and academic career panels to allow students to explore future career options.
-We will also be holding some fun workshops that will help you work on science communication skills - last year's event was an improv science course that received high praise.
-Along with career development, we will have a number of social events throughout the year to meet with other NGP students - a great opportunity to mix and mingle.
-Something we hope to add to this year's events is more networking opportunities; we are currently in the process of reaching out to nearby universities' Neuroscience graduate programs to set-up events that would allow us to make connections with other graduate students that share our passion of Neuroscience.
-It will also be a great opportunity to create collaborations and/or inquire about future postdoc positions in the greater Los Angeles area.
-We hope to create and participate for the first time at USC in Brain Awareness week held in March of 2019; this is a wonderful volunteering opportunity to inspire the next generation to get excited about science, education, and attending college.
-As you can see the NGF committee already has quite a lot planned for you and with the rest of the students of NGP for the 2018 - 2019 academic year.
-If you have any other ideas or suggestions that we could host, please feel free to reach out to me (quihuis@usc.edu).
-Along with my Czarina role, the NGF has several other officers (listed below) who each has their own unique role within the forum.
+If you ever find that you have an issue in the program that you would like addressed, please let me know and I will bring it to the faculty's attention.
+Having a strong working relationship between NGP students and faculty members is essential for us in creating a collaborative environment as well as supporting our aspirations in striving to be the most successful program we can be!
+Annually, our professional development officers host career panels focusing on both academic and non-academic careers to allow our students to explore a variety of future career options.
+We will also be holding workshops to help with other aspects of professional development; last year, we hosted events to assist our students with science communication (through improv!) and recognizing our unique strengths that we can leverage in professional settings.
+NGF strives to provide opportunities for our students to connect with each other; to this end, our fantastic programming officers (more about all our officers in a bit) have a slate of social events for NGP to gather and engage with each other, with events offered throughout the year!
+We also want to ensure that our students can make professional and personal connections with other neuroscience students and professors across Southern California.
+Last year, we organized a meet-and-greet with students and faculty from UCLA, CalTech, and the Salk Institute, and hope to have a similar event this coming academic year.
+NGP students are also involved in several outreach and volunteer causes, including teaching neuroscience to young students at nearby schools and hosting high school and undergraduate students in research internships - you'll hear about all these opportunities and more throughout this next year.
+As you can see, the NGF committee is working hard to plan and organize several events for you and the entirety of NGP for the 2019-2020 academic year.
+If you have any other ideas or suggestions, please feel free to reach out to me (alundqui@usc.edu).
+Along with my role as Czar, NGF has several other officers (some of which you have already heard about) who have their own unique roles within the forum.
 As with myself, feel free to contact them directly with any relevant questions or concerns you may have.
 As officers of NGF, our collective goal is to make sure everyone develops a successful and fulfilling graduate career here at USC.
-We hope you enjoy your time here and are aware of the many opportunities in USC's graduate school, NGP and beyond.
+We hope that you enjoy your time here and are aware of the many opportunities offered by the Graduate School of USC, NGP, and beyond.
 Please do not hesitate to reach out to any of us if you need help with anything at all!